multiversx/mx-docs/docs/developers/overview.md

 [comment]: # (mx-abstract)

-This page serves as the landing destination for builders seeking to construct on the Multiversx platform.
+This page serves as the landing destination for builders seeking to construct on the MultiversX platform.

 If anything is missing, or you want to get more support, please refer to Discord or Telegram developers chats:
 - [Discord: MultiversX Builders](https://discord.gg/multiversxbuilders)